-- Contain the word 'bleach' or 'hypochlorite' in the description on the container. - Could be a pool chemical provided that the word 'hypochlorite' is on the container as an ingredient. - Says on the container that "the material produces dangerous gasses when mixed with other products or ammonia" or a similar statement. - This material is a program material corrosive, but will be classified as an oxidizer.
+- Contain the word 'bleach' or 'hypochlorite' in the description on the container. - Says on the container that "the material produces dangerous gasses when mixed with other products or ammonia" or a similar statement. - This material is a program material corrosive, but will be classified as an oxidizer.
 However, this drum containing hypochlorites will be separate from the non-program drum.